For showtimes, click here.

 The movie adaption is noteworthy for sticking closely to the original play and reuniting the Broadway cast whose honed performances shot the film into cult classic status.

 1. Patty prayed for the job.

-McCormack and her mother took the train into New York for auditions.
-When The Bad Seed came along, Patty wanted the role, well, badly.
-However, a newspaper actually reported that Lydia Reed (The Real McCoys) got the part, only for her to find out the truth later on.
+Before The Bad Seed, McCormack and her mother would often take the train into New York for the young actress to auditon.
+When they heard about The Bad Seed, she really wanted the role and even asked for some Heavenly help to get it.
+When a newspaper reported that Lydia Reed (The Real McCoys) got the part first, McCormack was crushed.
+That is, until she found out they got the story wrong, and she had actually been cast.
 Even though she had blonde hair, Patty’s hair was dyed even blonder for the role.

-2. The film was released almost two years after the play.
+2. It came out almost two years after the play.

 3. The play ran for over 300 performances.